trejder/php-batch-mailer/README.md

 this without it.

-It, of course, can also be an example of how to write command-line scripts in PHP, for peoples, how doesn't tasted this kind of pleasure so far.
+It, of course, can also be an example of how to write command-line scripts in PHP, for people, who doesn't tasted this kind of pleasure so far.

 Note, that `CSVMailer` class it is part of bigger, private project.
-You'll find some border lines which you maybe will need to change to suit your needs.
+You'll find some border lines here, which you maybe will need to change, to suit your needs.

 ## Installation

-Copy `mailer.php` anywhere.
+Copy `mailer.php` anywhere, where you can run it from command-line.
+You're done.
+Congrats.

 As with every piece of PHP, that bases on `mail()` function, you have to properly configure your server and MTA (mail transport agent) to actually send e-mails.
 Just